brandonkhor/cse15l-lab-reports/lab4.md

 ![Image](before.png)

-Once viewing the file, I pressed `G` to start at the bottom of the page.
+Once viewing the file, I pressed `<Shift+g>` to start at the bottom of the page.
 I then pressed `6k`, which goes six lines up.
 Pressing `11l` will shift my cursor 11 characters to the right, landing it on top of the "1" in "index1".

 ![Image](after.png)